Go Back

 Assemble the Layer Cake

-The edges don't need to be trimmed off the sides of this cake, since it is so moist and the edges don't get very caramelized.
+• Once the cakes are completely cool, level the tops.
+Then slice them both in half lengthwise to form four equal-sized cake layers.
+(The edges don't need to be trimmed off the sides of this cake, since it is so moist & the edges don't get very caramelized.)

 • Place the first cake layer in the center of a plate or cake stand.
 Spread out a few large dollops of the buttercream on top of the first layer.

-• Spread the remaining buttercream on the sides of the cake.
-Use a butter knife or a pallet knife to get the buttercream even and smooth on the top and the sides.
+• Spread the remaining buttercream on the sides of the cake and smooth it out.

 Notes

-• Check each cake for doneness, since the cakes could finish baking at different times.
+• Baking: Check each cake for doneness, since the cakes could finish baking at different times.

 Nutrition